infinitered/ignite-cookbook/docs/recipes/ExpoRouter.md

 rm -rf src/navigators
 ```

-In doing so, we'll need to fix some `Reacetotron` code for custom commands.
+In doing so, we'll need to fix some `Reactotron` code for custom commands.
 We'll drop the `resetNavigation` one (logging out is really the same thing) and update the `navigateTo` and `goBack`.
 Open up `src/devtools/ReactotronConfig.ts` to edit these.

 ```ts
 // error-line